 Naval combat is the best part of Windrose.
 Co-op ship battles are where the game separates itself from the competition, especially when players coordinate roles and manage the chaos of fighting enemy ships.
 Windrose also supports solo play fully, but it clearly shines when you have friends to crew a ship with.

-The combat system is described as souls-lite, though with a rough start.
-That means the core has promise, but early-game difficulty and combat feel may frustrate some players before the stronger parts of the game open up.
+The combat system is described as souls-lite but has improved since launch.
+While the core has promise, early-game difficulty may still frustrate some players before the stronger parts of the game open up.

 Windrose Early Access Roadmap: What Is Still Missing